yichuang25/yichuang25/README.md

 ## A Little Bit About Myself

-- 🔭 Intern @ United Nations 🇺🇳
+- 🔭 Ex-Intern @ United Nations 🇺🇳
 - 🎓 MS in Data Science (Columbia University)
 - 🎓 BS in Computer Science (The University of Alabama)
 - 🖥 Data Scientist